The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: A Term Calculus with Sub-Machine Semantics

 Fig.~\ref{fig:MockMachine} defines the sub-machine semantics of our calculus.
 It is given by labelled relations between \emph{enriched} terms $\plug{E}{\W{t}}$.
 In an enriched term $\plug{E}{\W{t}}$, a sub-term $t$ is not plugged directly into the evaluation context, but into a ``window'' $\W{\cdot}$ which makes it syntactically obvious where the reduction context is situated.
 Forgetting the window turns an enriched term into an ordinary term.
 Basic rules $\mapsto$ are labelled with $\beta$, $\sigma$ or $\epsilon$.
 The basic rules~(\ref{eq:2}),~(\ref{eq:5}) and~(\ref{eq:8}), labelled with $\beta$, apply beta-reduction and delay substitution of a bound variable.
 Substitution is done one by one, and on demand, by the basic rule~(\ref{eq:10}) with label~$\sigma$.
 Each application of the basic rule~(\ref{eq:10}) replaces exactly one bound variable with a value, and keeps a copy of the value for later use.
 All other basic rules, with label $\epsilon$, search for a redex by moving the window without changing the underlying term.
 Finally, reduction is defined by congruence of basic rules with respect to evaluation contexts, and labelled accordingly.
 Any basic rules and reductions are indeed between enriched terms, because the window $\W{\cdot}$ is never duplicated or discarded.
+They are also deterministic.

 An \emph{evaluation} of a pure term $t$ (i.e.\ a term with no explicit substitution) is a sequence of reductions starting from $\plug{}{\W{t}}$, which is simply $\W{t}$.
-In any evaluation, a sub-term in the window $\W{\cdot}$ is always pure.
+Fig.~\ref{fig:ExampleEval} shows evaluations of a pure term $\app{(\id{x})}{(\app{(\id{y})}{(\id{z})})}$ in the three evaluation strategies.
+Reductions labelled with $\beta$ and $\sigma$, which change an underlying term, are highlighted in black.
+All three evaluations involve two beta-reductions, which apply $\id{x}$ and $\id{y}$ to an argument.
+Application of $\id{x}$ comes first in the call-by-need evaluation, and delayed application of $\id{y}$ happens inside an explicit substitution.
+On the other hand, in two call-by-value evaluations, application of $\id{y}$ comes first, and no reduction happens inside an explicit substitution.
+The two call-by-value evaluations differ only in the way the window is moved around function application.

+The following lemma enables us to follow the use of sub-terms of the initial term $t$ during the evaluation. \begin{lem} For any evaluation $\W{t} \multimap^* \plug{E'}{\W{t'}}$ starting from a pure closed term $t$, the term $t'$ is a sub-term of $t$.
+Moreover, the evaluation context $E'$ is given by the following restricted grammar: